kakurk/kkurkela.github.io/index.md

 Co-Head EEG Research Assistant
 September 2012 - May 2014

 I spent my junior and senior years working in the PAC lab, where I held the title of Co-Head EEG RA.
-In the PAC lab, I served as a confederate in a variety of behavioral psychology experiments, specifically in studies looking at social exclusion using the odd-ball paradigm.
+In the PAC lab, I served as a confederate in a variety of psychology experiments, specifically in studies looking at social exclusion using the odd-ball paradigm.
 I was also in charge of scheduling and running EEG participants, maintaining the EEG equipment, rejecting artifactual components using ICA, and for training other RAs to run EEG experiments.

 ## Skills